Norvik-Ucraft/NLP-Course/README.md

 Spacy includes a built-in visualization tool called _**displaCy**_. displacy is able to detect whether you're working in a Jupyter notebook, and will return markup that can be rendered in a cell right away.
 When you export your notebook, the visualizations will be included as HTML.

+## Stemming
+Stemming is a somewhat crude method for cataloging related words, it essentially chops off letters from the end until the stem is reached.
+This works fairly well in most cases, but unfortunately English has many exceptions where a more sophisticated process is required. \
+One of the most common and effective stemming tools is _**Porter's Algorithm**_.
+The algorithm employs five phases of word reduction, each with its own set of mapping rules. \
+_**Snowball**_ is the name of a stemming language, the algorithm used here is more acurately called the "English Stemmer" or "Porter2 Stemmer".
+It offers a slight improvment over the original Porter stemmer, both logic and speed.